 - In case there are blank cells for p-value or log2 fold change in the input files, the corresponding metabolites or genes are dropped before optimization and a notice is shown to that effect.

-- Currently, we only support reactions from Homo sapiens, Mus musculus and Drosophila melanogaster.
+- Currently, we only support reactions from Homo sapiens, Mus musculus, Drosophila melanogaster and Chinese hamster ovary.

 - At a time only one keyword can be annotated as the primary keyword.